-Maximum Drift: Living out Drift Karting Fantasies in Yishun
+Maximum Drift: Live Your Drift Karting Fantasy in Yishun

 I never understood the popular fascination with Initial D and drifting.
 Drifting’s useful for rallying on gravel and other wet and loose surfaces; in high-grip situations, it’s a spectacular way to destroy tyres.
 Seeing how Maximum Drift Karting Arena still seemed to be doing well after two years, however, I had to find out what I was missing.